peterwmwong/x-metal-source-on-harvested-gpu-archive/README.md

-This project demonstrates the `metal-source: error: unsupported binary format` error when trying to use `metal-source` on a harvested GPU archive.
+This project attempts to extract a pipeline script using `metal-source` on a harvested GPU archive.

 # Background